Student-Originated Studies: Community-Based Learning and Action

 This program is connected to Evergreen's Center for Community-Based Learning and Action (CCBLA), a partnership of academic programs, students, and faculty with community organizations.
 CCBLA aims to meet mutually agreed-upon community needs to strengthen and enhance student learning through critical engagement.
 As such, this program benefits from the rich resource library, staff, internship support, and workshops offered through the center.

-The on-campus community studies component includes a required Wednesday program meeting of collaborative workshops, short readings, and seminar.
-Students are also required to write and share weekly progress journal entries.
-Students can earn 12 credits for community work and 4 credits for community studies.
-The weekly on-campus meeting offers opportunities to discuss the larger context of community work in terms of community asset building, personal well-being, and problem solving.
-Small, arranged student groups offer further support, collaboration, and presentation of work.
+The on-campus academic component includes a required Monday program meeting with a focus on media studies, examining the way various forms of media support community organizations.
+The Monday sessions will include collaborative workshops, short readings, screenings, and seminar.
+Students will also be required to write and share weekly Internship Reports that include descriptions of weekly activities and reflective writing on their learning for that week.
+Students can earn 12 credits for community work and 4 credits for the academic component.
+The weekly on-campus meeting offers opportunities to discuss the larger context of community work in terms of community asset building, problem solving, and media support.
 Students may increase the academic credit earned with additional research, reading, writing, and project work associated with their community work if they have an internship for less than 12 credits.

 education, community organizing, group leadership, non-profit organizations, cooperatives.